4.4. Geometry Groups¶

 Position

-The position property describes the position of the first element (smallest z-position).
+The position property describes the position of the first element (smallest z-position) in the group.

 Flipping